robogo83/hangman/README.md

 The code is written in Python.
 To clone the game to your local computer it is recommended to use git clone https://github.com/robogo83/hangman.git

 ## How to Play the Game
+The user has 5 live to guess the word.
+The user is prompted to enter a single character.
+The user keeps guessing until all letters are correctly guessed or the user runs out of the lives.

 ## File structure